MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/invoice-retainer-advance-sales.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

 Dynamics 365 Project Operations supports retainer-based contracts and one-time advances.
 On a project contract, you can record a schedule of retainers or a one-time advance.
 However, recording at the project contract level doesn't immediately make a retainer or advance available for use.
-To use a retainer or advance on a invoice that actully charges to customer, the retainer or advance must be invoiced first.
+To use a retainer or advance on an invoice that actually charges the customer, the retainer or advance must be invoiced first.

 Complete the following steps to invoice a retainer or an advance.

 1. Select **Sales** > **Billing** > **Retainers and Advances**.
-2. On the **Advances and Retainers** page, use the filter to select the specific retainer or advance to invoice and mark it as **Ready to Invoice** .
+2. On the **Advances and Retainers** page, use the filter to select the specific retainer or advance to invoice and mark it as **Ready to Invoice**.
 3. Create an invoice either manually from the **Project Contract** list or detail page.
 The retainer or advance is shown on the draft invoice in the **Advances and Retainers** section on the **Invoice** page.
 4. Confirm the invoice.
 This will make the retainer or advance available for use.
 You can verify the invoice on the **Retainers and Advances** list page.
 For an invoiced Advance or Retainer, the available amount is shown in the grid.